postmates/triton-python/README.md

 (defined by the adminstrator).

 The tooling provided here builds on top of the boto library to make real-world work with these streams and record easier.
-This is preference to using the Amazon provided KCL (Kinesis Client Library) which is Java-based, or the python bindings built on top of KCL, because it isn't very pythonic.
+This is preferential to using the Amazon provided KCL (Kinesis Client Library) which is Java-based, or the python bindings built on top of KCL, because it isn't very pythonic.

+This tooling also provides built in support for checkpointing, which allows a client to pick up processing records wherever it stopped last.
+The raw kinesis libraries require the client to take care of the checkpointing process itself.

 ### Configuration